Akshat-cs/pumpfun-fourmeme-phishing-token-checker/README.md

-# Four.Meme Phishy Token Checker
+# PumpFun & Four.Meme Phishy Token Checker

 This script checks if a Four Meme token on BSC (Binance Smart Chain) is potentially phishy by analyzing the relationship between token transfers and purchases.